mefengl/what-i-read/README.md

 I will provide links to videos that I believe are great because I have read their transcripts.
 If a brilliant mind does not write, watch their video or listen to their podcast.

-Best way is to memorize them.
+The best way to memorize is to repeatedly read them.

 ## Review